Customizing NSSE

 Survey Customization

 The final question on the survey is open-ended, and allows students to share feedback freely.
 These comments are returned to participating institutions in a raw data file.
-Institutions may select from among one of four prompts:
+Institutions may select one of four prompts or write their own prompt.
+Options include:

 • If you have any additional comments or feedback that you’d like to share on the quality of your educational experience, please enter them below.